seeden/orientose/README.md

  * Define schemas
  * Extended validation (sync, async)
  * Pre/post hooks for save, update, remove
- * Create db structure from your schema automatically
+ * Create db structure and indexes from your schema automatically
  * Plugins like in mongoose

 ### TR|TD